gomesla/aimless/assignment_11_01/README.md

 - Size=Compact, Sub-Compact
 - Drive=FWD
 - Cylinders=4 and lower

 If you are thinking of moving inventory the cars earn less in:

 - States=me, fl, ny, nh, il, ....
 Perhaps you can move cars with positive features to better performing regsions

-Using the charts above to make decisions about wheat types of features about the vehicly to prioritize in your inventory
+Using the charts above to make decisions about what types of features about the vehicly to prioritize in your inventory